Collecting Employer Information in Volunteer Registrations

 Solution: Regularly refresh supporters’ profiles with up-to-date details.

 To keep employer information current, organizations should periodically prompt volunteers and donors to update their profiles.
-And the best way to do so is to ask them for the information each time they register for an event or complete a donation!
+The best way to do so is to ask them for the information each time they register for an event or complete a donation.

-Regularly refreshing supporter data ensures that organizations have accurate information for pursuing volunteer incentives and broader corporate partnerships alike.
+Regularly refreshing supporter data ensures that organizations have accurate information for pursuing both volunteer incentives and broader corporate partnerships.

 Challenge: Employer information going unused.